It's Just A Matter Of Balance

-It's just a matter of balance?
-Every amputee has those discouraging times where a book like this will rejuvenate and inspire.
+It's just a matter of balance.
+Every Amputee has those discouraging times when a book like this will rejuvenate and inspire.
 His title says it all; life is just a matter of balance.
 As a fellow amputee, I can relate to the trials he went through.
 However, the inspiration his limb loss generated brought him to a new standard for empathy and compassion.
 He would not stop till his prosthesis was the best there could be.

 Do Amputees Make the Best Prosthetists?

 Rarely do you get the different perspectives of amputees and prosthetists in the same book?
 Lawrence Durrell's Alaxerindian Quartet also showed that the social matrix of seeing how different one perspective enriches another.
 What makes this heartwarming book so important is the transition from frightened Amputee to the devoted Prosthetist.

 Your relationship with your Prosthetist is crucial to your physical and psychological recovery from an amputation.
 The relationship you form is not temporary.
 It creates a lifelong bond.
 It is not the creation of an artificial limb that, when adjusted, ends your need to follow through.
 It is not like buying enough shoes till you can match all your outfits.
 Your stump will change as well as your gait and movement.
 Therefore, you need a lasting relationship with a professional so that the prosthesis can adapt to your life.

 Kevin starts off his book with an amputation.
 It is a very accurate description of a young man who has a below-knee amputation.
 His anxiety, fear, and feelings of helplessness predominate in the first part of the book.
 He slowly begins to understand that he needs to have a close relationship and articulate how his prosthesis needs to be adjusted.
 It is the journey from terrified consumer to professional that makes this so fascinating.